ArtArtArtArt/KMSVault/WIPNotes/Projects.md

 	AI which plays this game.
 It uses hexagons.
 It does not have a UI.

 - Horror game - I want to make sound design for it
+- Logistics based warno - you set up logistics and units are fighting according to what doctrines that you set up for them (maybe start with a blue print for wargame like strategy)
+- Your own engine for strategy games (main focus is learning)
+- Dialog based story (+ science based worldbuilding)